The Qatari Prime Minister receives Tahnoun bin Zayed

-His Excellency Sheikh Mohammed bin Abdul Rahman bin Jassim Al Thani, Prime Minister and Minister of Foreign Affairs of the sisterly State of Qatar, received today His Highness Sheikh Tahnoun bin Zayed Al Nahyan, Deputy Ruler of the Emirate of Abu Dhabi and National Security Advisor, who is visiting Doha.
+Yesterday, the Prime Minister and Minister of Foreign Affairs of the sisterly State of Qatar, Sheikh Mohammed bin Abdul Rahman bin Jassim Al Thani, received His Highness Sheikh Tahnoun bin Zayed Al Nahyan, Deputy Ruler of the Emirate of Abu Dhabi and National Security Advisor, who is visiting Doha.

 #Qatari #Prime #Minister #receives #Tahnoun #bin #Zayed